bhoogter/VB6TocSharp/README.md

 ## Requirements

+- The converter runs in the VB6 IDE.
+You know, the IDE of the program you're trying to convert.

 - Visual Studio supporting some relatively modern version of C#.
 Or alternate.
 - [Visual Basic Power Packs 2005 (v3.0)](https://www.microsoft.com/en-us/download/details.aspx?id=25169)
     - Allows use of Standard VB functions like `Mid`, `Trim`, `Abs`, `DateDiff`, etc, directly in C# code.